Vehicle computerised diagnostics Mobile service -

 Common Rail Diesel, Engine Management, Petrol Fuel Injection,Diesel Fuel Injection including Lucas EPIC,Spark Ignition, Antilock Braking system (ABS), Airbag,Adaptive damping,Air conditioning, climate control,Audio control,Cellphone, Central door locking,Diesel pump electronics,Immobiliser,Insrument cluster, Dashboard,Lighting control, CANbus,Passive Antitheft PATS,Power doors, Steering Control, Electrically operated power steering, parking sensors, tyre pressure monitoring control, ECU information & coding.
 DPF regeneration.

 Breakdown callout and diagnostics in Shrewsbury, Telford ,Shropshire areas.

-Low battery voltage can be caused by a faulty battery, faulty alternator / dynamo, loose / broken drive belt or a wiring fault.
+Low battery voltage can be caused by incorrect battery fitted to a smart charge system, a faulty battery, faulty alternator / dynamo, loose / broken drive belt or a wiring fault.

-Incorrect battery reference voltage levels may affect engine management, and other electronic control systems.
+Incorrect battery reference voltage Vset levels may affect engine management computer, and other electronic control systems.

-Systems on late model vehicles are often computer controlled and sensitive to battery voltage levels which may set a fault code requiring dedicated test equipment to reset.
+Systems on many vehicles are often computer controlled and sensitive to battery voltage levels which may set a fault code requiring dedicated test equipment to reset or battery match.